bjhartin/strangeloop-2022/demystifying-privacy-preserving-computing.md

 He was careful to distinguish privacy from protection, e.g.

 - Privatized data doesn't communicate sensitive information to anyone but, perhaps, the owner
-- An attack could leak some data.
-Hopefully it is privatized
+- Privatization doesn't protect data from attacks.
+An attack could obviously steal some data.
+Hopefully it is privatized.

 ## Resources